 VISAS & VACCINES

-VISAS: It is compulsory, that each and every visitor contacts the brazilian consultate in his city of origin in order to verify the requirement of a tourism visa depending on his citizenship, or check at this link:
+VISAS: It is compulsory, that each and every visitor contacts the brazilian consultate in his city of origin in order to verify the requirement of a tourism visa depending on his citizenship, or checks this aunder the following link:

-In case such a tourism visa is required, the visitor must obtain it and carry it in his valid passport.
+In case such a tourism visa is required, the visitor must obtain it and carry it in his valid passport upon arrival.

 WHAT TO TAKE

-- Powerful flashlight ( if possible a "hands free" flashlight) with NEW batteries
+- Powerful flashlight (if possible a "hands free" head-torch providing both white and red light) with NEW batteries

 - Valid passport

-- Pocket money in the currencies of USD / RBR / COP
+- Pocket money in the following currencies: USD / EUR / BRL / COP

-- Donations, as clothing, shoes, boots, children toys & games, basic medications, basic educational implements, fishing sdiving & hooks and similar things.
+- Donations, such as clothing, shoes, boots, children toys & games, basic medication, basic educational implements, fishing line & hooks and similar things.

 WHAT NOT TO TAKE